 Current sports should be displayed toward the bottom of the screen.
-Click on the sport you wish to participate in.
+Click on the sport in which you wish to participate.

 Watch the online Captain's Video and pass the quiz with an 80% or better during the team creation process.

-- Now your team will be listed on the waitlist, but you are not done!
-You must add the minimum number of players to your team prior to registration for that activity.
+Now your team will be listed on the waitlist, but you are not done!
+You must add the minimum number of players to your team for that activity prior to registration.

-- The waitlist prior to registration is where created teams continue to organize themselves and add players in preparation for the registration process.
+The waitlist prior to registration is where created teams continue to organize and add players in preparation for the registration process.

-- Once registration has begun, if the activity is a league sport, one must choose the division in which one wishes to play (example: Men's 12 TG, Wednesdays @ 8; Men's 13 JF Thursdays @ 6; Women's 1 - Mondays at 7; etc.).
+Once registration has begun, if the activity is a league sport, one must choose the division in which one wishes to play (i.e. Open 12 TG Wednesdays @ 8; Open 13 JF Thursdays @ 6; Women's 1 Mondays @ 7, etc.).

-- Must have the minimum number of players on your roster to choose a spot.
+Must have the minimum number of players on the roster to choose a spot.